sdobz/manifold/README.md

 >   "A programmer who cannot explain their ideas clearly in natural
 >    language is incapable of writing readable code." -- Tim Daly

-A sufficiecntly lucid explanation of what your program does can be interpreted to be the source code
+A sufficiecntly lucid explanation of your programs behavior can be interpreted as the program itself

 # Implementation